AI Observability Engineering

 Depth of Practice

 We instrument AI observability across agent orchestration, RAG pipelines, and multi-model routing systems.
-Production deployments include LangSmith-traced agent workflows processing thousands of daily executions with full cost attribution and compliance audit trails.
+Production deployments include LangSmith-traced agent workflows with cost attribution and compliance audit trails.

 Deployments in this area